swcarpentry/shell-novice/episodes/03-create.md

 > ## Copy with Multiple Filenames
 >
-> For this exercise, you can test the commands in the `shell-lesson-data/data` directory.
+> For this exercise, you can test the commands in the `shell-lesson-data/exercise-data` directory.
 >
 > In the example below, what does `cp` do when given several filenames and a directory name?
 >
 > ~~~
 > $ mkdir backup
-> $ cp amino-acids.txt animals.txt backup/
+> $ cp creatures/minotaur.dat creatures/unicorn.dat backup/
 > ~~~
 > {: .language-bash}
 >
 > In the example below, what does `cp` do when given three or more file names?
 >
 > ~~~
+> $ cd creatures
 > $ ls -F
 > ~~~
 > {: .language-bash}
 > ~~~
-> amino-acids.txt  animals.txt  elements/  pdb/         salmon.txt
-> animal-counts/   backup/      morse.txt  planets.txt  sunspot.txt
+> basilisk.dat  minotaur.dat  unicorn.dat
 > ~~~
 > {: .output}
 > ~~~
-> $ cp amino-acids.txt animals.txt morse.txt
+> $ $ cp minotaur.dat unicorn.dat basilisk.dat
 > ~~~
 > {: .language-bash}
 >